- 83% response rate

 So far I've been in Jo'burg (South Africa), where we had a lot of good times creating events open to all, including going out, going to musea, or just having a lazy night at someone's place.

-I also hosted some people in Ghent, my home town.
-I always try to make some free time for surfers, and show them around.
+I also hosted quite some people in Ghent, my home town.
+I always try to make some free time for surfers, even though I'm working full time and show them around or take them out.

 Music, Movies, and Books

-Music: depends on my mood, can be anything from metal to dance, but I like stuff like the soundtrack of Into the Wild, Daft Punk, Queens of the Stone Age, Absynthe Minded,...
+Music: depends on my mood, can be anything from metal to dance, but I like stuff like Eddie Vedder, Daft Punk, Stromae, First Aid, Queens of the Stone Age, Absynthe Minded,...
+Quite a few genres, not all of which are compatible, and are definitely mood-dependent!

 Movies: you know you've seen a good movie if it changes the way you see things (examples: Ciudade de Deus, Into the Wild,...)